Durmitor National Park

 • Milling stream

-Large number of 314 protected animals in Montenegro, including 163 kinds of birds live in Durmitor’s area.
+A large number of 314 protected animals in Montenegro, including 163 kinds of birds, live in Durmitor National Park‘s area.

-Because of large battle that took place in WWII in vicinity of Žabljak, there are eight historic monuments.
+Because of a large battle that took place in WWII in the vicinity of Žabljak, there are eight historic monuments.
 Other historic places and monuments are scattered at the southern and northern parts of the Park.
-Although not finished yet, archeological exploration is showing traces of Mesolithic period.
+Although not finished yet, archeological exploration is showing traces of the Mesolithic period.

-Recreation has important place among activities at National Park Durmitor.
-Tracking, mountaineering, Alpine and Nordic skiing, rafting on Tara river, fishing, camping and visits by bus or car are available to you at any time.
+Recreation has an important place among activities at Durmitor National Park.
+Indeed, tracking, mountaineering, Alpine and Nordic skiing, rafting on the Tara River, fishing, camping, and visits by bus or car are available to you at any time.

-Park can be reached from Belgrade, by highway to Pljevlja and than over Tara river to Žabljak and Mojkovac.
-If you’re coming from Podgorica, it’s most likely that you’ll have to pass through canyon of Moraca to Mojkovac and then to Zabljak.
-Considering that there is no functional airport near, you can’t get to Zabljak by plane.
+The Park can be reached from Belgrade by highway to Pljevlja and then over the Tara River to Žabljak and Mojkovac.
+If you’re coming from Podgorica, it’s most likely that you’ll have to pass through the canyon of Moraca to Mojkovac and then to Zabljak.
+Considering that there is no functional airport nearby, you can’t get to Zabljak by plane.
 There is a bus line from Podgorica to Pljevlja and Zabljak.
-Railway Belgrade – Bar will connect you with Mojkovac.
+The railway Belgrade – Bar will connect you with Mojkovac.